h4rvey-g/Note-Blog/content/USMLE/GI/Hepatitis C.md

 ## Incubation period
 - 2 weeks to 6 months
 ## Chronic course
-- Seen especially in asymptomatic individuals (up to 85%), as the disease may go undiagnosed and treatment may be delayed or never initiated (carrier state).
+- <span style="background:rgba(240, 200, 0, 0.2)">Seen especially in asymptomatic individuals (up to 85%), as the disease may go undiagnosed and treatment may be delayed or never initiated (carrier state).</span>
 - Findings often mild, nonspecific (e.g., fatigue)
 - Liver [[cirrhosis|cirrhosis]] (up to 25% of cases) within 20 years of infection
 - Extrahepatic features of HCV (common)